Updated September 19, 2024

-A landing page is a standalone web page that is designed to fulfill a specific marketing goal, such as collecting email sign-ups.
+A teaser page — also sometimes referred to as a landing page — is a standalone web page that is designed to fulfill a specific marketing goal, such as collecting email sign-ups.
 It can increase conversions by presenting content that is highly-focused, limiting distractions, and featuring a clear call-to-action that encourages visitors to take the desired action.

-For crowdfunding creators, a landing page should be an integral part of a campaign’s marketing strategy.
-Prior to launch, your landing page’s call-to-action should be focused on driving email sign-ups.
+For crowdfunding creators, a teaser page should be an integral part of a campaign’s marketing strategy.
+Prior to launch, your teaser page’s call-to-action should be focused on driving email sign-ups.

 Getting started

-Looks matter when designing a crowdfunding project’s landing page
+Looks matter when designing a crowdfunding project’s teaser page

-The design and content of a crowdfunding project’s landing page should be optimized to drive email sign-ups.
+The design and content of a crowdfunding project’s teaser page should be optimized to drive email sign-ups.
 The page should feature the following elements:

-• Effective design: Establishing a strong visual hierarchy on your landing page will direct visitors where to look and, more crucially, where to click.
+- Effective design: Establishing a strong visual hierarchy on your teaser page will direct visitors where to look and, more crucially, where to click.
 The goal is to make the course of action clear and obvious to page visitors.

 You’ll notice in the examples below that there’s little visual clutter and the copy is concise, conveying the message simply and clearly.
 Take a look at how the design and content work in concert to urge viewers to take action.